Tenerife + Carnival = A Spectacle of Superlatives

 After the coronation, the party begins and all of Tenerife romps, costumed throughout the busy streets.
 The motto of Tenerife’s towns are redefined every year – no two carnivals are equal.

 So what to wear to this year?
 Well, that depends in which city you are celebrating in!

 Each year’s theme is selected from public voting by the residents of the island.
-From over 12000 votes, around 25% voted for the theme of fantasy.
+The majority voted for the theme of “the deap sea”.
 So bring your craziest ideas to life and enjoy the Tenerife Carnival to the fullest!

 The Carnival of Santa Cruz de Tenerife at a Glance